fergal92/pp1-car-maintenance/TESTING.md

 Edge browser: ![Edge browser](assets/readme-media/browser-edge.png)

 ## Responsiveness
-The website was checked for responsiveness using the chrome extension "Responsive Viewer".
+The website was checked for responsiveness using the chrome extension [Responsive Viewer](https://chromewebstore.google.com/detail/responsive-viewer/inmopeiepgfljkpkidclfgbgbmfcennb).
 All pages were tested.
 The website is fully responsive and has a mobile first design.

 Index page: ![Responsive test index page](assets/readme-media/responsive-index.png)